OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 ![Home page of the Teams Admin portal](images/figure10.png)

-4. From Figure 10, navigate to the Users page by clicking on the option that reads *Users* in the left hand blade.
+4. From the figure above, navigate to the Users page by clicking on the option that reads *Users* in the left hand blade.
 The screen should resemble the following below:

 ![The users landing page](images/figure11.png)